odincodeshen/arm-learning-paths/content/learning-paths/laptops-and-desktops/dgx_persistent_agent/4_local_llm.md

 Summarize persistent AI runtimes in one sentence.
 ```

-Exit the model session and container shell when finished.
+Exit the model session when finished.

 ## Add Inference Support to Hermes